dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 because they don't want to "be an adult", or because they want to avoid the "real world".
 This is also a terrible decision.
 You're going to hate your life and want to quit (but likely won't, out of fear of failure).
 You should either find a real reason to stay a grad student, or leave.
-If you do finish, you'll like find out that whatever it is that you end up doing didn't actually require you to have a PhD in the first place.
+If you do finish out of some sense of obligation, you'll likely find out that whatever it is that you end up doing didn't actually require you to have a PhD in the first place.

 Unlike a PhD, a Master's program is a great place to avoid being an adult for a year or two, especially with the current explosion in undergraduate enrollment in computer science.
 Many undergraduate programs are short on staff, including on teaching assistants, so if you can get a free Master's degree by working as a teaching assistant, and you want another year of college to sort yourself out, _go for it_.

-Master's programs aren't just for people looking for more time playing beer pong.
+Master's programs aren't just for people looking for another year of beer pong.
 If you're shooting for a very specific job straight out of school, and want another internship or two to work towards that direction, a Master's can also make sense.
-Same with if you don't have an undergraduate degree from a traditionally top school---a Master's degree could help you be noticed by the classic large tech companies since you'll show up as part of their University recruiting efforts.
+Same with if you don't have an undergraduate degree from a traditionally top school but are able to "level up" for your Master's---this could help you be noticed by the classic large tech companies since you'll show up as part of their University recruiting efforts.
 Keep in mind getting a Master's degree for this reason is very expensive, both in terms of opportunity and direct financial cost.
 You might be better off with two years of industry experience under your belt.
 You'll certainly have more money that way.[^3]

 If you're in a PhD program, but you're not aiming for a faculty position, and you don't want to teach, make sure you know what the alternatives are.
 You